Table of Contents

 Hypothyroidism can also be treated with desiccated thyroid extract.
 Desiccated thyroid comes from dried animal thyroid gland tissue, and it contains a mixture of thyroxine (T4) and triiodothyronine (T3), which are the two major hormones that the thyroid gland produces.
-According to patient-reported data, desiccated thyroid may be more effective than synthetic hormone medications.
+According to one review of popular patient forums, patients found desiccated thyroid superior to synthetic hormone medications.
 As mentioned above, doctors usually prescribe synthetic levothyroxine for thyroid hormone replacement therapy.

 In a 12-week study of 70 patients, researchers found both levothyroxine and desiccated thyroid extract to yield the same outcomes; both treatment methods normalized the abnormal thyroid blood tests.
 However, some patients claim that levothyroxine does not completely ease their symptoms and have reported better results after switching to desiccated thyroid extract.